Epiforge/Extensions/README.md

 Which is also how to decide whether you want one.
 If you compute a result once and move on, plain LINQ is cheaper and simpler, and you should use it.
 If a result has to stay correct across a long run of small changes, such as a list someone is looking at, a running total, or a filter someone is typing into, that is what these are for.

-#### Which of These Should I Use?
+#### Choosing Between Observable Queries and DynamicData
-The nearest thing to this in .NET is [DynamicData](https://github.com/reactivemarbles/DynamicData), and it is a good library.
+[DynamicData](https://github.com/reactivemarbles/DynamicData) is the nearest thing to this in .NET, and it is a good library.
 Both keep a derived collection correct as your data changes — filter, sort, group, project, aggregate — and both update the result when an element's property changes rather than only when the collection does.
 Here is how to tell which one you want.

 **Start with what you already know.** If you know `INotifyPropertyChanged`, `ObservableCollection<T>` and LINQ, this library asks you to learn almost nothing else: you point it at the collection you already have, write `ObserveWhere(person => person.Rank > 0)`, and bind the result.
 If you already know Rx, or you use ReactiveUI, DynamicData will feel like home and this library will feel like an unfamiliar dialect — and it is probably already somewhere in your dependency graph.
 Most of the rest follows from that one answer.